ansible/awx/docs/execution_environments.md

  - global job EEs - all images enumerated in the `GLOBAL_JOB_EXECUTION_ENVIRONMENTS` setting

 These EEs are critical for system function, so this command must be ran for AWX to be functional.
-All EEs created by this command are global (do not belong to an organization).
+All EEs created by this command are global EEs.

 ### Project Update EE Precedence